turambar173/indigo-lbtda-onedata/README.md

 Congratulation, now Onedata is running!
 You can now jump to [Step 2](#step-2) to continue the tutorial.

+If you want to clean up all your previous attempts, run as lbt user (not as root)

+    clean_onedata

+all configuration files will be deleted, allowing you to restart this tutorial from the beginning.

 **Remember that the access URL of your LBT Zone webpage is `https://<onezone-ip>`.**

 ## Step 2 - Use Onedata <a name=step-2"></a>

-Now we are goint to use the Onedata instance you just deployed.
+Now we are going to use the Onedata instance you just deployed.
 We assume that all the shell commands are executed as normal user, not root.

-You can access Onedata using a web browser, therefore go to your LBT Zone webpage (the url is <https://172.18.0.2> if you are using the pre-configured VM) and sign in.
+You can access Onedata using a web browser, therefore go to your LBT Zone webpage (the URL is <https://172.18.0.2> if you are using the pre-configured VM) and sign in.
 Onedata comes with the admin user already created with these credentials

     Username: admin